Join our collective of providers, services, classes, and courses nationwide! Visit List with Us for more information.

 Keep floor time unstructured.

 Not all floor time needs to be formal tummy time.
-Carriers and bouncers are convenient, but they do not replace time on the floor.
-Babies need unrestrained floor time to practice spontaneous movement and develop the motor plans that lead to rolling, sitting, and crawling.7 At 4 to 6 months, free floor play is some of the most valuable time in your baby’s day.
+Carriers, bouncers, and other confining equipment are convenient, but they do not replace time on the floor.
+Research shows that higher amounts of restrained time are associated with later acquisition of motor milestones, while higher tummy time is consistently associated with more advanced gross motor development.⁹ At 4 to 6 months, free floor play is some of the most valuable time in your baby’s day.

 By 6 months: what to expect

 Around 6 months, tummy time often blends into free floor play.
-Babies who have built a strong foundation are rolling, pivoting in circles, and reaching in multiple directions during belly time.1 Many babies at this stage are also beginning to push up onto their hands and knees, which is an early precursor to crawling.
-Core strength that has been developing since the early weeks of tummy time is what makes all of this possible.
+Babies who have built a strong foundation are rolling, pivoting in circles, and reaching in multiple directions during belly time.⁸ At this stage, many babies can push up with straight arms when on their tummy and are beginning to lean on their hands to support themselves when sitting.¹ Core strength that has been developing since the early weeks of tummy time is what makes all of this possible.

-At the 6-month well visit, your pediatrician will assess head control, rolling, and whether your baby is bearing weight through their legs when held upright.8 If your baby is not yet rolling in either direction, still struggles with head control, or consistently resists tummy time, bring it up at that visit.
-A referral to a pediatric physical or occupational therapist can help identify whether anything needs support and give you specific exercises to work on at home.7
+At the 6-month well visit, your pediatrician will assess head control, rolling, and overall motor development.
+If your baby is not yet rolling in either direction, still struggles with head control, or consistently resists tummy time, bring it up at that visit.
+A referral to a pediatric physical or occupational therapist can help identify whether anything needs support and give you specific exercises to work on at home.¹⁰

 Signs worth mentioning to your pediatrician or a pediatric PT or OT

-According to both pediatric physical therapists and the Mayo Clinic, the following signs at or around 4 to 6 months are worth discussing with a provider:8
+The following signs at or around 4 to 6 months are worth discussing with a provider:¹⁰ˑ¹¹

 • Reaching consistently with only one hand